dask/dask/docs/source/dataframe.rst

 DataFrame
 =========

 Dask.dataframe is not ready for public use.
+This document targets developers, not users.

 .. image:: images/frame.png
-   :width: 30%
+   :width: 50%
    :align: right
    :alt: A dask dataframe